HomelessPhD/AR_Puzzles/PZL7/README.md

 ```
     From Discord:

-When you reach a question/part and you have more answers for it, most likely none of them
+11] When you reach a question/part and you have more answers for it, most likely none of them
 is the right one 🙂

+12] Some guy asked: "Tiamat any chance of giving another hint about the "manner" in puzzle 7?".
+Tiamat answered: "consider both visual and technical context".

 ```